 Marketing departments spend countless hours researching, tracking, and following up on all marketing campaigns for a business.
 This includes both inbound and outbound strategies, as well as digital or traditional formats.

-Advertising research only focuses on advertising campaigns.
-This allows them to dig deeper into the content, reception, and KPIs of their final product, which helps to inform future decisions.
+Advertising research only focuses on advertising campaigns, allowing ad-focused marketers to dig deeper into the content, reception, and KPIs of their final product.
 They may also report their findings to the marketing department, which acts as a home base for all data and metrics.
+This specialized examination observes patterns in consumer behavior, emerging trends, and demand for new offerings to provide insights about what buyers want and how they prefer to receive it.